indukantdeo/indukantdeo.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a passionate researcher with a strong background in machine learning, computational physics, and data-driven modeling.
+I am a passionate researcher with a strong background in** machine learning, computational physics, and data-driven modeling**.
 I am currently a Ph.D. candidate at The University of British Columbia, working toward completing my dissertation on **physics-based machine learning reduced-order models for improving long-time-horizon wave propagation predictions**.
 My research focuses on developing **deep learning-based reduced-order models and leveraging machine learning frameworks to address complex challenges in fluid dynamics and underwater noise propagation.**

 In recent years, I’ve had the privilege of collaborating on projects that combine scientific computing methods with advanced deep learning principles, including: